Click on the symbols to get more information about the Malerweg Stages.

 Night camp on top of Rauenstein

 In the evening we pitched our camp on the imposing Rauenstein.
+One of the most beautiful spots along the Malerweg stages.
 An incredible scenery, the view of the table mountains, down to the Elbe Valley and on the opposite bastion, a really magnificent panorama.
 With our headlight on dinner was prepared and served.
 Watching the stars, remembering all the movements and sights you know why you´re here at this specific place!

 6 Rauenstein to Pirna, 12km